Back to Health News & Stories

 • Discectomy.
 A disc that has slipped out of place can press on a nerve and cause back pain.
 In a discectomy, all or part of the disc is removed.

-There’s no need to suffer with back pain.
+There’s no need to endure back pain.
 Download the Virtua Health Guide to Back Pain, or call 856-246-4272 to request a consultation with a Virtua back pain specialist.